Faerieworlds

-Faerieworlds is an annual music and arts festival currently held annually in the U.S. state of Oregon.
-The festival's primary theme is the "realm of the faerie".
+Faerieworlds was an annual music and arts festival currently held annually in the U.S. state of Oregon.
+The festival's primary theme was the "realm of the faerie".
 As of 2015, the festival moved to Hornings Hideout near Portland after many recent festivals had been held at Mount Pisgah in the Howard Buford Park Recreation Area southeast of Eugene, Oregon.
 The 2015-2019 festivals were held at Horning's Hideout and 2020 saw a virtual event take place on the live stream platform PORTL.
-The 2021 has been cancelled due to the ongoing pandemic, and plans for 2022 are in the works pending Oregon health restrictions being lifted.
+The 2021 date was cancelled due to the ongoing pandemic, and in 2022 resumed, taking place at the Cuthbert Theater in Eugene, Oregon.
+In 2023, all future events were cancelled and their LLC was legally dissolved due to under-performance and financial issues as a result of the COVID-19 pandemic.

 Events

 Faerieworlds was started by Emilio and Kelly Miller-Lopez of the musical group Woodland, and Robert Gould of the transmedia arts company Imaginosis.
 The festival features artists, authors, musicians and crafters whose work is connected to or inspired by folklore, specifically faerie lore.